GED Language Arts Study Guide: Interpreting Nonfiction

 - Identify supporting ideas and details.

-NOTE: A conclusion you draw about a nonfiction text may be very different from someone else’s.
-And that’s fine!
-No matter which conclusion you draw, you want to be able to back it up with evidence from the text.
+A conclusion you draw about a nonfiction text may be very different from someone else’s.
+That’s fine!
+No matter the conclusion you draw, you just need to be able to back it up with evidence from the text.

 Word Choice

-When you write a nonfiction text, you need to keep your audience in mind.
-The audience determines whether you should write formally or informally.
+Strong nonfiction texts keep their audience in mind.
+The intended audience determines whether the language should be formal or informal.

-- Formal Texts: Those you’d write to a boss or superior
+- Formal Texts: Those written to a boss or superior; educational materials; historical documentation

-- Informal Texts: Those you’d write to a family member or friend
+- Informal Texts: Those written to a family member, a friend, or no audience

-- Ex: Personal emails, text messages, some social media
+- Example: personal emails, text messages, some social media, journal and diary entries

 As you may have noticed from the examples in the table, informal texts tend to be shorter than formal texts.